 "Levinia was keenly aware of this and through a number of initiatives worked to ensure that those voices were both heard and recognised and personally coached and mentored a whole generation of new leaders, researchers and practitioners.
 ASHM is confident that she would be proud and pleased to be associated so closely with such a recognition and that it honours her legacy and mentoring practice while thinking about future challenges and service delivery improvements, so symbolic of her approach."

-Members of ASHM were invited to nominate one person for the Award.
-The nominee does not need to be a member of the organisation and may be from any discipline in BBV and STI (both clinical and non-clinical).
+Nominations for the 2019 Levinia Crooks Emerging Leader Awards will open in March.
+Members of ASHM will be invited to nominate one person for the Award.
+The nominee does not need to be a member of the organisation and may be from any discipline in viral hepatitis, BBV and STI (both clinical and non-clinical).
 Individuals may also self-nominate.

 Congrats to Jennifer MacLachlan @TheDohertyInst on being awarded the inaugural #LeviniaCrooks Emerging Leader Award in #ViralHepatitis presented at #VH18.
 Jen leads the #HepB Mapping Project, which estimates burden of disease, access to diagnosis & care. https://t.co/2yns7kWsFK pic.twitter.com/iAKZ40uV6s— ASHM (@ASHMMedia) August 14, 2018